 In the arena of vehicle transport, there are multiple scenarios to account for, each with a unique equipment list.
 A tow operator may be hauling a wrecked vehicle on a flatbed or with a tow bar, and have no real need to protect the car due to it being a total loss.
 Then there are repossessions and basic transport of classic or exotic cars.

 Other than hauling wrecks, vehicle transport is undertaken with the knowledge that the operator must deliver the vehicle in the same condition it was in at pick-up.
 Drivers use a variety of thing, including:

 - Grab hooks

 Like with towing and recovery, WLLs have to be part of the equation when securing a vehicle for transport.
 Additionally, tow operators need to know how to hook and secure cars without damaging anything underneath.
 This is not as easy as it sounds.
 One car may be okay with grab hooks on the axles and straps around the tires, while another should never have anything on the axles.

 It should be clear that the best equipment in the business is only as good as a driver’s knowledge of how to use it.
 Therefore, the last thing the tow driver needs to be very good at what he or she does is a strong knowledge of how to use every tool in his or her box in the best way possible.

 A good tow truck operator is like an engineer.
 He or she understands the mechanics, he/she has the tools, and he/she knows how to apply both to get the job done.
-Mytee Products is honored to be able to serve America’s tow-truck operators with a full line of auto towing supplies.
-We have everything tow truck operators need for towing, recovery, and transport – from chains to hooks to auto hauling straps.
+Mytee Products is honored to be able to serve America’s tow-truck operators with a full line of auto-towing supplies.
+We have everything tow truck equipment that operators need for towing, recovery, and transport – from tow chains to hooks to auto-hauling straps.